MicrosoftDocs/architecture-center/docs/guide/architecture-styles/web-queue-worker.md

 ![](./images/web-queue-worker-physical.png)

 The front end is implemented as an Azure App Service web app, and the worker is implemented as a WebJob.
-The web app and the WebJob are both associated with an App Service plan, which provides the VM instances.
+The web app and the WebJob are both associated with an App Service plan that provides the VM instances.

 You can use either Azure Service Bus or Azure Storage queues for the message queue.
 (The diagram shows an Azure Storage queue.)

 Azure Redis Cache stores session state and other data that needs low latency access.

-Azure CDN is used to cache static content such as images, CSS, HTML.
+Azure CDN is used to cache static content such as images, CSS, or HTML.

 For storage, choose the storage technologies that best fit the needs of the application.
 You might use multiple storage technologies (polyglot persistence).
 To illustrate this idea, the diagram shows Azure SQL Database and DocumentDB.